 Each year each country also gets 695 visas for people who have done the following:

-The H1B to green card process is straightforward, but you’ll want to begin on the process as soon as you can.
-Below we’ve listed the three main green card process steps to apply for your green card, and what should be done in each one.
+The H1B to green card process is straightforward, but you’ll want to begin the process as soon as you can.
+Below we’ve listed the three main green card process steps to apply for your green card, and what should be done in each one:

 The first step is for your employer to apply for a Permanent Labor (PERM) certification.
 Achieving a PERM certification will require that your employer establish the prevailing wage for your position and set your salary to this amount.
 They will also have to go through a recruitment process, to prove that there are no qualified US candidates for your position.
 Finally, an ETA 9809 form will have to be filled out.

 For the recruitment process, there are three basic requirements: two Sunday newspaper job postings and a posting with the state workforce agency, as well as three additional advertisements.